awsdocs/aws-codedeploy-user-guide/doc_source/deployments-stop.md

-# Stop a Deployment with CodeDeploy<a name="deployments-stop"></a>
+# Stop a deployment with CodeDeploy<a name="deployments-stop"></a>

 You can use the CodeDeploy console, the AWS CLI, or the CodeDeploy APIs to stop deployments associated with your AWS account\.

 **Warning**
 Stopping an EC2/On\-Premises deployment can leave some or all of the instances in your deployment groups in an indeterminate deployment state\.
-For more information, see [Stopped and Failed Deployments](deployment-steps-server.md#deployment-stop-fail)\.
+For more information, see [Stopped and failed deployments](deployment-steps-server.md#deployment-stop-fail)\.

 **Topics**
 + [Stop a deployment \(console\)](#deployments-stop-console)